sciabarra/AgileSites/tutorial/NewTemplate.md

 ![New Page Definition](/img/snap1821.png)

 You can create a new page definition.
-Create `MyHome` page definition:
+Create `MySite_Home` page definition:

 ![My Home](/img/snap6106.png)

-**Note** Since if there are 2 definitions with the same name in different results in problems  it is recommended you name all the content definitions with the site prefix, in order to reduce non-unique name conflicts.
+**Note** Since if there are 2 definitions with the same name in different results in problems  it is recommended you name all the content definitions with the site name as a , in order to reduce non-unique name conflicts.

 ## Generate and deploy layout